yanggeorge/scraper/README.md

 cd <scraper root>
 rails server
 ```
-For windows, you can use run cmd.exe to open a cmdline window.
+For Windows, you can run cmd.exe to open a cmdline window.

 then server will start successfully like this below.